mallocfeng/SummarizerX/README.md

 - Click the **Summary** icon in the toolbar to open the floating panel
 - Select text or let it auto-extract the main content
 - Choose summarize or translate options
+- **For PDFs**: Click the PDF icon in the panel header, drag-and-drop a PDF file, then select page ranges for AI summarization
 - Customize prompts and modes in settings
 - Use the new **right-click menu** to translate selected text instantly
  - Use **Translate full page** from the right-click menu to insert translations below each paragraph as quote blocks; switch back via **Show original**